 Issue #32, Dec.
 1945 – Jan.
 1946 is again by Ira with the lettering inside a handsome scroll caption.

-There are Old English elements in the story title that Schnapp used whenever he could, and notice that, in the regular lettering, the right leg of the R is curved, something Ira did early and only occasionally in his story lettering, I think an influence of another letterer he used as a style model.
+There are Old English elements in the story title that Schnapp used whenever he could, and notice that, in the regular lettering, the right leg of the R is curved, something Ira did early in his story lettering.

 Lettering on the cover of issue #34, April-May 1946 is credited by Desris and O’Hearn to Ira Schnapp.
 At first glance, I didn’t agree.